4 years ago by canjobear

 Also, the investment permits the contractors for the experiment to create an industrial base crucial for applications in the general economy.

-an hour ago by evanb
+4 years ago by evanb

 The standard model of particle physics does predict the electron should have an EDM.